Tiny but powerful 100% NumPy-based deep learning framework with explicit autodiff and lightweight utilities.

 lr: learning rate; beta: momentum (0 disables momentum).weight_decay: L2; decoupled_wd=True applies AdamW-style decay, else coupled._v.delta: epsilon for numerical stability._r of squared grads.beta: EMA coefficient for squared grads; delta: epsilon._r.beta1, beta2: EMA coefficients for first/second moments; delta: epsilon._v (first moment), _r (second moment), _t (step counter).Learning-rate schedulers (operate in-place on attached optimizer’s lr):

-lr *= gamma every step_size steps. last_step lets you resume. step(n) advances by n (default 1).lr *= gamma each step(). last_step for resume.base_lr to eta_min over T_max steps; repeats every T_max. step(n) advances by n and returns new lr.pureml.util.ArrayStorage)ArrayStorage wraps a Zarr v3 root group for storing multiple appendable arrays with metadata.
+lr *= gamma every step_size steps. last_step lets you resume. step(n) advances by n (default 1).lr *= gamma each step(). last_step for resume.base_lr to eta_min over T_max steps (no restarts; lr stays at eta_min after T_max). step(n) advances by n and returns new lr.pureml.util.ArrayStorage)ArrayStorage wraps a Zarr v3 root group for storing multiple appendable arrays with metadata.
 Backends:

 <name>.zarr (read/write)<name>.zipKey methods: